Hagbard-Celin/galileo/Readme.md

     Copy <install_location>/Galileo/LoadGB to c:LoadWB.
     Add "Assign Galileo: <install_location>/Galileo/" to s:User-Startup.

+For building the SDK only replace the script in step 3 with "buildme Only SDK".
+This will fill/update the directories "SDK/source" and "SDK/lib" from the current source.
+Until v0.2 is tagged this is only supported for git-clones.

 After installation you will have in your "Galilo/C" directory the command "IFFtoGalileo".
 This can be used to convert filetypes and button banks to/from